UHF Netzwerk Service

 astronomy made him build electronics and RF.
 All equipment is made to enable

-others to participate in UHF/SHF activities, and to create local activity on
+all radio amateurs to participate in UHF/SHF activities, and to create local

-microwaves bands (70cm-3cm), often within the local club or district.
-This is done
+activity on microwaves bands (70cm-3cm), often within the local club or district.

 We are making contacts over a distance of 60-100km monthly in activity contest,